NaturalHPC/cerulean/docs/tutorial.rst

 Instead, you submit batch jobs to a scheduler, which will place them in a queue, and run them when everyone else in line before you is done.
 The most popular scheduler at the moment seems to be Slurm, but Cerulean also supports Torque/PBS.

-To use a scheduler by hand, you open a terminal on the HPC machine using SSH, and then run commands that submit jobs and check on their status.
+The usual way of working with a scheduler is to use ``ssh`` to connect to the cluster, where you run commands that submit jobs and check on their status.
 Cerulean works in the same way:

 .. code-block:: python